Robotman (Cliff Steele): Powers and abilities

-Cliff's original robot body possesses immense strength, stamina, durability, and speed.
-It was equipped with electromagnetic feet that enables him to scale upon metal walls, heat coils in the palms capable of melting dense materials, and an oxygen tank for sustaining his own human brain.
-Robotman once utilizes a mobile video transceiver strapped on his chest plate to keep in constant communication with the team.
+Cliff's original robotic body possesses immense strength, stamina, durability, and speed.
+It was equipped with electromagnetic feet that enables him to scale upon metal walls, heat coils in the palms capable of melting dense materials, and an oxygen tank for sustaining his brain.
+Robotman once utilized a mobile video transceiver strapped on his chest plate to keep in constant communication with the team.
 Later bodies have featured other various functions, such as tool and weapon systems.
-Before the operation, he has excellent racing skills.
+Before the operation, he had excellent racing skills.

-The New 52 version of Cliff's original robotic body is nanomachine based, allowing him to change its shape when needed or repair itself from even the most severe damage.
-He is also capable of flight, as well as underwater travel.
-After becoming human and destroying his body...again, his new one was constructed by Keeg Bovo, who programed it to unlock different upgrades whenever Robotman performs a good deed, such as self-duplication and elemental control.
+The New 52 version of Cliff's original robotic body is nanomachine-based, allowing him to change its shape when needed or repair itself from even the most severe damage.
+He is also capable of flight and underwater travel.
+After becoming human and destroying his body again, his new one was constructed by Keeg Bovo, who programmed it to unlock different upgrades whenever Robotman performs a good deed, such as self-duplication and elemental control.